LanceStasinski/PWW-exercise/README.md

 - Writing documentation - 1.5 hours
 - Total - 29 hours

-I'm aware that I was allowed to submit this project in a partially completed state, but I had the time and I was excited to build a web page from an official design pattern and to use this opportunity to learn Tailwind CSS.
-If I had a limited time, I would have used a CSS method that I was already familiar with, and I would have practiced an Agile mindset by implementing the most valuable features.
+I'm aware that I was allowed to submit this project in a partially completed state, but I had the time and I was excited to build a web page from a professional design pattern and to use this opportunity to learn Tailwind CSS.
+If I was more limited time, I would have used a CSS method that I was already familiar with, and I would have practiced an Agile mindset by implementing the most valuable features.
 Typically, these features are decided in consultation with the customer, but my personal ranking of features, from most valuable to least, are:

 1. Header/navigation bar - this component will likely be used in other web pages and has links to other important pages
 2. The drop down menu - this component has links to many important resources that are not accessible from other links on the page